wirshingh/fastp-hydra-loop/README.md

 # Set sample directory path to raw reads
 SAMPLEDIR_RAW="path to raw reads"

 # Set sample directory path to base project directory.
-This is where the results will be.
+This is where the results will go
 SAMPLEDIR_BASE="path to base project directory"

 # Create output directory in the base directory